dectan/pands-project/README.md

 <p>The following information can be gleaned from these scatter plots</p>

 <li>As Sepal lenght increases, petal lenght also tends to increase</li>
-<li>As Petal lenght increases, petal Width also tends to increase</li>
+<li>As Petal lenght increases, petal width also tends to increase</li>
-<li>As Petal lenght increases, sepal Width also tends to derease</li>
+<li>As Petal lenght increases, sepal width tends to derease</li>

 <H1>Box</H1>
 <p>The program generates 4 Box plots, for Sepal Lenght,Seapl Width,Petal Lenght & Petal Width.
 The box plots are displayed and output is saved to individual .png files.
 These files are as follows: